MycroftAI/mycroft-precise/README.md

 ## Training Models

+### Communal models

+Training takes lots of data.
+The Mycroft community is working together to jointly build datasets at https://precise.mycroft.ai.
+These datasets are used to build the models used by the Mark 1 and other mycroft-core based voice assistants.
+Please come and help make things better for everyone!

+### Train your own model

 You can find info on training your own models [here][train-guide].
 It requires running through the [**Source Install** instructions][source-install] first.